CompuTec/wms-docs/current/user-guide/transactions/sap-production-receipt.md

+---
+sidebar_position: 10
+---

 # SAP Production Receipt

 :::info
     The SAP Production Issue function is unavailable if ProcessForce is installed on a database that CompuTec WMS operates on.
 :::

 To create an SAP Production Receipt, click SAP Production Receipt in the main menu: